grandeurdev/js-sdk/README.md

     // Initialize the SDK and get
     // a reference to the project
-    var project = grandeur.init("YOUR-APIKEY", "ACCESS-KEY", "ACCESS-TOKEN");
+    var project = grandeur.init("API-KEY", "SECRET-KEY");
     ```

-    You can get your accessKey and accessToken from security section of the [settings](https://cloud.grandeur.tech/settings) page.
+    You can get your secret key from security section of the [settings](https://cloud.grandeur.tech/settings) page.

     At this step, you will probably also have to allow the domain `localhost:8080` in the cross-origin access policy.
 You can do this by visiting [settings](https://cloud.grandeur.tech/settings) page at the cloud dashboard.
 Without following this step, your application will not be allowed to communicate to the cloud.